monkeydioude/josuke/README.md

     ]

 ```
 **Currently run on Linux systems only**

-### You can use these 4 Keywords at commands level
+### You can use these 4 placeholders at commands level

 - `%base_dir%`: referring to "base_dir" set in config, must be defined by `base_dir` of each `deployment`
 - `%proj_dir%`: referring to "proj_dir" set in config, must be defined by `proj_dir` of each `deployment`
-- `%html_url%`: retrieved from github/bitbucket's payload informations, html url of your repo
+- `%html_url%`: retrieved from gogs/github/bitbucket's payload informations, html url of your repo
 - `%payload_path%`: path to the payload, available if enabled with `store` in the configuration.
+Otherwise, empty.

 ### Tests ###